Harvey Seeley Mudd: Mining

 Mudd and his father founded the Cyprus Mines Corporation in 1916.
 The Los Angeles–based enterprise started with development of the copper mines on the island of Cyprus.
-In antiquity, Cyprus was a major center for the production of copper, since the second or even third millennium BC.
-In fact, the Roman name for copper was aes cyprium, from the name of Cyprus in Greek: Κύπρος, which is read as: Kypros.
-In later centuries aes cyprium became simply cyprium and then cuprum.
-This was further transformed and gave the word for copper in European languages, for example copper in English.
 However, at the time the Mudds began the Cyprus Mines Corp., copper had not been mined on Cyprus for almost 1500 years.
 With the backing of Colonel Seeley Mudd, geologist Charles Godfrey Gunther searched for new copper on Cyprus, but it was twenty years before Cyprus Mines paid its first dividends in 1936.

 In 1918, Mudd became president of Cyprus Mines Corporation.
 Mudd became chairman of Cyprus Mines in 1926 when his father died.
 As head of Cyprus Mines, Harvey Mudd developed and managed copper mines in the Mediterranean, as well as an iron mine in Peru and oil properties in the United States.

 At the time of Harvey Mudd's death in 1955, the company's copper mines on Cyprus had become the island's largest industry, exporting nearly a million tons of copper a year.
 Mudd's copper mines on Cyprus supported 2,000 of the island's inhabitants and provided more than 25 percent of the island's entire annual revenue.
 Cyprus Mines paid its employees 15–20 percent above the island average.
 The company ran an up-to-date, 65-bed hospital for its employees, built scores of low-cost houses for them to live in, and helped to run schools, sports clubs, welfare centers, and summer camps for their families.

 Mudd served as president of the American Institute of Mining and Metallurgical Engineers in 1945.
 In 1949, the Columbia University Engineering School Alumni Association awarded him its Egleston Medal for distinguished engineering achievement.

 Caltech

-Mudd became a member of the Board of Trustees for the California Institute of Technology in 1929.
-He served on the finance and the executive committees and was vice president of the Board of Trustees.
-In 1954, Caltech faculty member Linus Pauling, upon winning the Nobel Prize in chemistry, sent Mudd a letter thanking him and the Caltech Board of Trustees for "providing here an atmosphere, second to none in the world, that is favorable to research."
+Mudd became a member of the board of trustees for the California Institute of Technology in 1929.
+He served on the finance and executive committees and was vice president of the board of trustees.
+In 1954, Caltech faculty member Linus Pauling, upon winning the Nobel Prize in chemistry, sent Mudd a letter thanking him and the Caltech Board of Trustees for "providing here an atmosphere, second to none in the world, that is favorable to research".

 Mudd's will left $50,000 to Caltech for research on the genesis of ore deposits.
 Two geology buildings at Caltech are named for family members.
 The Seeley G. Mudd Building (South Mudd) is named for his brother, and the Seeley W. Mudd Laboratory (North Mudd) is named for their father.